marnelfr/udemy.react/README.md

 Side effects may lead to rendering the UI but not directly, and we may not want to execute such of effect everytime React evaluate and render the UI.
-We then need to explicitly indicate they dependencies: what their execution should depend on.\
+We then need to explicitly indicate they dependencies: what changes their execution should depend on.\
 That's where the ``useEffect()`` hook comes in.
 It's called with two arguments:
-- a function that should be executed AFTER every component evaluation IF the specified dependencies changed
+- a function that should be executed **AFTER** every component evaluation **IF** the specified dependencies changed
 - an array of dependencies of this effect

 While all state variables and functions used in the effect function should be added as a dependencies,